 - 6.6 Promoting good health is a guiding principle for the Local Plan. - 6.7 Health professionals have started to take a new look at land-use and urban design.
-They have become advocates for building healthy communities; particularly those that promote increased physical activity. - 6.8 In 2020 UN-Habitat and the World Health organisation issued - 6.9 In 2016, Public Health England ["PHE"], in its written evidence to the House of Lords Select Committee on National Policy for the Built Environment, noted that:
+They have become advocates for building healthy communities; particularly those that promote increased physical activity. - 6.8 In 2020 UN-Habitat and the World Health Organisation issued the report 'Integrated Health in Urban and Territorial Planning' which encourages towns and cities to be planned and built with a focus on human and environmental health. - 6.9 In 2016, Public Health England ["PHE"], in its written evidence to the House of Lords Select Committee on National Policy for the Built Environment, noted that: